jjacobs123/thrift-it-like-macklemore/README.md

 ## 4. PRE-PROCESSING, CLEANING, LABELING
 ### 4.1 • Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of in-stances, processing of missing values)?
-If so, please provide a description.
-If not, you may skip the remain- der of the questions in this section.
 Two separate datasets - one for Zalando's "Pre-owned" men's clothing section and the other for Zalando's "Regular" men's clothing section are obtained during the data collection for this project.
-When inspecting the data, two issues were discovered:
+When inspecting the data, a few issues were discovered:
 * In both datasets the variable "delivery-time" was displayed as a variable with the class 'character'.
-This variable shoud be categorical as the variable has different levels, such as '1-4' and '3-6' days.
+This variable should be categorical as the variable has different levels, such as '1-4' and '3-6' days.
 Therefore, this variable is transformed into a factor.
 * Also the variable "date" did not have the right class.
 Therefore, an extra variable ("date_ymd") was added as a variable with the class 'date'.
 * The variables containing the metadata have been relocated to the first columns in the datasets.
-* In the dataset for Zalando's "regular" men's clothing items, de variable 'price' had to be adjusted.
-For some instances it stated the price preceded with "vanaf".
+* In the dataset for Zalando's "Regular" men's clothing items, de variable "price" had to be adjusted.
+For some instances it stated the price preceded with 'vanaf'.
 This is for clothing items for which the larger sizes are more expensive.
 This word was removed, leaving only the actual price.

 ### 4.2 • Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
-If so, please provide a link or other access point to the “raw” data.
-*TO-DO*
+*CHECK*
-All raw data is saved in CSV files.
+Yes, all raw data is saved in CSV files.
 In total two raw dataset are created:
 * product_description_pre_owned.csv: contains the data of the scraper for the Zalando’s "Pre-owned" men's clothing page(s).
 * product_description_herenkleding.csv: contains the data of the scraper for the Zalando’s "Regular" men's clothing page(s).
 Both CSV files can be found on the repository of this project: https://github.com/jjacobs123/thrift-it-like-macklemore.
+Also the cleaned datasets can be found on this repository by the names: "product_description_po_cleaned.csv" and "product_description_reg_cleaned.csv".

 ### 4.3 • Is the software used to preprocess/clean/label the instances available?
-If so, please provide a link or other access point.
-*TO-DO* *CLEAN REPOSITORY*
+*CLEAN REPOSITORY*
 As mentioned earlier in section 3.2, the web scraper is manually programmed in a Jupyter Notebook.
 The Jupyter Notebook which contains the source code can be found on: the following link: https://github.com/jjacobs123/thrift-it-like-macklemore.

 ## 5. USES
 ### 5.1 • Has the dataset been used for any tasks already?
-If so, please provide a description.
 This dataset has not been used any tasks before, as this dataset is specially developed as a project for the course Online Data Collection and Management as part of the Master Marketing Analytics at Tilburg University.

 ### 5.2 • Is there a repository that links to any or all papers or systems that use the dataset?
-If so, please provide a link or other access point.
 There is a repository that gives access to all documents that are related to the dataset or needed to work with and get an understanding of it.
 The repository is publically available and can be found via the following link: https://github.com/jjacobs123/thrift-it-like-macklemore.

 ### 5.3 • What (other) tasks could the dataset be used for?
 This dataset could be used for several purposes.
 This dataset can, for example, be used to conduct research on second-hand clothing in general, using other datasets as well to get an broader view of the general picture.
 Besides that, this dataset can also be used to gather insights in the differences between "Regular" clothing items and "Pre-owned" clothing items with a specific focus on men's clothing.
 But can also be combined with other datasets that contain for example data of women's clothing.
 These are just simple examples of what can be done with the data.
 This data, however, can serve as a bases of many other research directions.

 ### 5.4 • Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
-For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
+For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks).
 Is there any-thing a future user could do to mitigate these undesirable harms?
 As explained earlier, the Zalando website is a dynamic website.
 This means that the website regularly gets updated, with new clothing items being added and out of stock or out of season clothing items being removed.
 The dataset generated in this project is from one specific moment in time.
 Therefore, the dataset might not be up to date anymore when used in the future.
 Nonetheless, the code used to generate the dataset will still work in the future, it will just generate another dataset.
 There is no way to mitigate this "problem", but that is also not necessary as it will not impact future uses.
 In contrast, it can actually be beneficial as it enables research to analyze how the dataset changes over time.

 ### 5.5 • Are there tasks for which the dataset should not be used?
-If so, please provide a description.
 This data is collected to analyse, gather insights, and finally draw conclusions based on the findings of the analyses.
 The data in this dataset should only be used for research purposes.
 The data in this dataset can not and should not be used to commit plagiarism or anything closely related to it.